24

 2. Using new keyword

-The Java new keyword can be used to construct strings.
+The Java new keyword can be used to construct string in java.
 A new object of the String class is produced in the heap memory, outside the string constant pool, when a string is created with the new command.
 These objects, as opposed to string literals, are given their place on the heap, regardless of whether or not another object with an identical value is already present there.

 Syntax